Sexually Transmitted Infections

 Screening

 Screening for STIs is important to control the spread of these diseases because many STIs may be asymptomatic.
 The recommendations for screening vary by disease and population.
-The tables that follow detail the screening recommendations for chlamydia and gonorrhea in women, pregnant individuals, men, men who have sex with men (MSM), and persons with HIV, and screening recommendations for trichomoniasis in women, men, and those with HIV.
+The following tables detail the screening recommendations for chlamydia and gonorrhea in women, pregnant individuals, men, men who have sex with men (MSM), other men, and persons with HIV; the last table details screening recommendations for trichomoniasis in women, men, and those with HIV.
 For transgender individuals, STI screening should be based on current anatomy and sexual practices.

-For detailed information about screening for syphilis, HIV, herpes simplex virus (HSV), and trichomoniasis, visit the corresponding ARUP Consult topics.
+For detailed information about screening for syphilis, HIV, herpes simplex virus (HSV), and trichomoniasis, refer to the corresponding ARUP Consult topics.

 Screening Recommendations for Chlamydia